Germany 'takes note' of Rahul's disqualification from LS; BJP, Cong trade barbs | Politics

 Speaking at a media event Thursday, External Affairs Minister S Jaishankar said no foreign diplomat has raised with him the issue of Rahul Gandhi's disqualification from the Lok Sabha, which was an outcome of a law ''supported'' by the Congress leader in the past.

-''The legal process produced an outcome.
-The outcome triggered a law, which Rahul Gandhi had himself supported some years ago,'' he said referring to the verdict of a Gujarat court sentencing the Congress leader to a two-year jail term in a defamation case.

-Earlier this month, Gandhi's remarks during his recent trip to the UK had also rocked Parliament, with both Houses failing to transact any significant business in the second half of the budget session.
+Earlier this month, Gandhi's remarks during his recent trip to the UK had also rocked Parliament.
+Both Houses failed to transact any significant business in the second half of the budget session.

-During his interactions in the UK, Gandhi alleged that the structures of Indian democracy are under attack and there is a ''full-scale assault'' on the country's institutions.
-The former Congress president also told British parliamentarians in London that microphones are often ''turned off'' in the Lok Sabha when an opposition member raises important issues.

 Gandhi's remarks triggered a political row, with the BJP accusing him of maligning India on foreign soil and seeking foreign interventions, and the Congress hitting back at the ruling party by citing instances of Prime Minister Modi raising internal politics abroad.